Vulture-OSINT-Automation-Tool/Vulture/README.md

 ### Google Dorking `-g`

 ### Whois `-w`
+The whois module is ran by addint the `-w` switch.
+This module will gather information on the domain and its registration.
+This option will also ask if you are interested in querying the reputation of the domain which will check to see if theres known issues with the domain.
+It will then ask if you want to check how much domain registration history there is.

+This module requires you to install the requirements.txt and an account with [whoismxlapi](www.whoisxmlapi.com).
+Get your whois API key and imput it into the whois variable in Vulture at the top.

 ### Hunter.io `-h`
 The Hunter.io module will run with the `-h` option.
 It will make a request to the Hunter.io API to gather information including company information, email format, social medias, and potential technologies used.